 One on of the Sensa TV commercials I saw, it was said:

 “Even though it looks like a seasoning, Sensa really doesn't change the way food tastes.”

 This is a very interesting statement that I had not heard before.
-Previously, I was under the impression that Sensa made food taste better, but now they are saying it doesn't change the taste of food.
-I'm not sure why they are changing their language but I have a feeling I may know why.
+Previously, I was under the impression that Sensa made food taste better, but now they are saying it doesn't change food taste.
+I'm not sure why they are changing their language, but I have a feeling I may know why.
 Keep reading…